JohnRaivenOlazo/NumPixel/README.md

 To get started with NumPixel, follow these steps:
 1. Clone the repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
-3. Start the development server with `npm start`.
+3. Start the development server with `npm run dev`.
-4. Open your browser and navigate to `http://localhost` to access NumPixel.
+4. Run `npm run node-sass` to compile SCSS files.

 ## Usage
 Once you have NumPixel up and running, you can: